therealadityashankar/tomatiformy/README.md

 ---

 ### tomato(form, [lists])
 - form
 an html form

 - lists [optional]
 parameters from the html form that are lists

-    returns

-        a js object
+returns: a js object